Dusharm/Dusharm/README.md

 - I’m interested in full stack development and working with budding technologies
 - I’m currently learning rust-lang and webassembly
 - I’m looking to collaborate on open source projects that better society
-- Anybody can reach me via email ad djdusharm@outlook.com
+- Anybody can reach me via email at djdusharm@outlook.com

 <!---
 Dusharm/Dusharm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.